sap-tutorials/Tutorials/tutorials/hana-clients-node/hana-clients-node.md

 ![Chocolatey](Chocolatey.png)

 >The SAP HANA client provides a 32-bt and a 64-bit install, as does Node.js.
 It is important that both versions are the same (i.e., 64-bit).
-For additional details see SAP note [2499500 - SAP HANA Client Supported Platforms](https://launchpad.support.sap.com/#/notes/2499500).
+For additional details see SAP note [2939501 - SAP HANA Client Supported Platforms for 2.5 and later](https://launchpad.support.sap.com/#/notes/2939501).

 [DONE]
 [ACCORDION-END]